 Be prepared for unexpected delays with food, water, and a fully charged cell phone.

-A busy work schedule is planned for the summer roading season, so expect to see stop/go signals along this route also, from October 2018 to April 2019.
+A busy work schedule is planned for the summer roading season, so expect to see stop/go signals along this route also until April 2019.